WVURAIL/dspira/labs/README.md

 6. [A Radio Telescope](06)
 > 1. Build an Antenna
 > 2. Introduction to Polyphase Filterbanks.
-Give a software upgrade to the polyphase filterbanks.
+Give a software upgrade to the Spectrometer
 > 3. Inegration of Antenna to SDR dongle to GNU Radio companion.
 Testing
 > 4. First Light